ElioIshak/AIndicate/README.md

 ## 📬 Contact

 **Elio** – Computer Science student at AUB
-If you’re a recruiter or mentor interested in my work, feel free to reach out via [LinkedIn](www.linkedin.com/in/elio-ishak-b702a0330) or GitHub.
+If you’re a recruiter or mentor interested in my work, feel free to reach out via [LinkedIn](https://www.linkedin.com/in/elio-ishak-b702a0330) or GitHub.

+---

+## ⚖️ License

+This project is licensed under the [MIT License](./LICENSE.txt).
+You are free to use, modify, and share this code with attribution.
+See the LICENSE file for details.

 ---